jegot/frankAInstein/README.md

 * **Hugging Face**: For providing the Stable Diffusion models and diffusers library
 * **Gradio**: For the excellent web interface framework
-* **Educational Community**: For feedback and suggestions on making AI accessible to learners

-## Future Development

-Planned enhancements include:
-* Additional artistic styles and customization options
-* Multi-language support for international classrooms
-* Integration with learning management systems
-* Advanced visualization tools for deeper understanding
-* Mobile-friendly interface for tablet use in classrooms

-## Support

-For questions, issues, or educational support:
-* Check the troubleshooting section above
-* Review the project documentation
-* Contact the development team for educational deployment assistance

 This project represents a commitment to making AI education accessible, engaging, and safe for learners of all ages.